 NC Wrongful Death Lawyer

 A NC Wrongful Death Lawyer can help determine which type of wrongful death case you may have and ensure you receive the appropriate compensation for the loss of your loved one.
 The Bishop Law Firm represents personal injury and workers compensation clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids, and surrounding areas in North Carolina.
-We do not get paid unless we win your case and we offer free case consultations.
+We do not get paid unless we win your case and we offer free case evaluations.
 Contact us today, (919) 615-3095!